ctozzi/kontena/docs/core-concepts/networking.md

 ## DNS Service Discovery

-Each Kontena Grid uses Weave DNS for dynamic service discovery of other service containers within the same grid.
+Each Kontena Grid uses Weave DNS for dynamic service discovery of other Service Containers within the same Grid.
 Each Service Container is configured with the `kontena.local` search domain, using the local node's `docker0` IP as the DNS resolver.
 Within the internal `kontena.local` DNS namespace, each Service Container is registered for both the per-`$container` and per-`$service` names under both the `kontena.local` and `$grid.kontena.local` names.

 Applications should be configured using either the short `$service` DNS names resolvable within Service Containers, or using the fully qualified `$service.$grid.kontena.local` names.
-This is related to the use of the Kontena VPN service with multiple grids, and being able to resolve the service names within each such grid.
+This is related to the use of the Kontena VPN service with multiple Grids, and the resolution of the service names within each Grid.
 The Kontena [Image Registry](https://kontena.io/docs/using-kontena/image-registry) also uses image names of the form `registry.$grid.kontena.local/myimage`.
 The older `$service.kontena.local` names are retained for backwards-compatibility with existing configurations.

-Consider the resulting DNS namespace for an example Grid named `testgrid`, with an `testapp/kontena.yml` with 2 instances of service `webservice` and 1 instance of service `db`.
+Consider the resulting DNS namespace for an example Grid named `testgrid`, with a `testapp/kontena.yml` with 2 instances of service `webservice` and 1 instance of service `db`.

 Each of the three containers would have a pair of container names resolving to an internal Grid IP address: